elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 ----------

-### 9/20 - Combining the Servo with the Ultrasonic Sensor
+### 9/20 - Combining the servo with the ultrasonic sensor

 I hooked up the ultrasonic sensor to the breadboard using the Arduino tutorial.
 I left my servo plugged in but took out the potentiometer so the breadboard would be less cluttered.
 I installed the Ultrasonic library to my Arduino IDE by searching for the [Eric Simoes Ultrasonic library](https://github.com/ErickSimoes/Ultrasonic) within Arduino's library manager.